 Mr. Rik Helmerich is a son of Mr. W. H. Helmerich, III and the brother of Mr. Hans Helmerich.
 The Corporation, through a wholly-owned subsidiary, owns an outdoor shopping mall and leases space, at competitive rates, to two restaurants which are partially owned by Mr. Rik Helmerich.
-One of the restaurants also leases warehouse space from the Corporation.
-The annual rental paid by such restaurants to the Corporation in fiscal 2002 totaled approximately \$108,600.
+The annual rental paid by such restaurants to the Corporation's subsidiary in fiscal 2001 totaled approximately \$191,000.